abooij/sudbury/NOTES.md

 Overview
 ===
-libayland is a library written in C that implements the wayland protocol.
+libwayland is a library written in C that implements the wayland protocol.
 The library has two variants, one which is linked to by the client (which typically e.g. wants to draw a window), and one which is linked to by the server (aka compositor).
 Essentially the only job of the wayland protocol is to pass messages and set up shared memory buffers.
 The messages can contain events and requests like:
 - "the mouse just moved to position this and that"
 - "can you please put this window over there?"
 - "the user just plugged in another monitor with such and so dimensions"

 The shared memory buffers are used to exchange bulk data, usually screen drawings.
 Memory buffers are shared by sending a message that contains an `fd` that maps to a piece of RAM.